Coronavirus (COVID-19) - Update

-To avoid waiting periods and crowds at the reception desks of the DPMA’s offices, we ask that all visitors download, complete and bring with them the forms for disclosure of information available on the DPMA’s website.
-The form "Selbstauskunft zu COVID-19 für Besucherinnen und Besucher des Deutschen Patent- und Markenamts" (COVID-19 Information to Be Disclosed by Visitors to the German Patent and Trade Mark Office) and various leaflets containing information on the access to the DPMA’s offices are available in the table "Information on public access to the DPMA's offices during the coronavirus crisis" in the "Forms and more" of the DPMA's website.
+The DPMA's reception staff accompany visitors while they inspect the public notifications.
+To avoid waiting periods and crowds at the reception desks of the DPMA's offices, we ask that all visitors download, complete and bring with them the forms for disclosure of information available on the DPMA's website.
+The form "Selbstauskunft zu COVID-19 für Besucherinnen und Besucher des Deutschen Patent- und Markenamts" (COVID-19 Information to Be Disclosed by Visitors to the German Patent and Trade Mark Office) and various leaflets containing information on the access to the DPMA's offices are available in the table "Information on public access to the DPMA's offices during the coronavirus crisis" in the "Forms and more" section of the DPMA's website.

-We ask all guests to observe the protective measures in the offices, in particular to wear a mask, to keep a distance of 1.5 metres from others and to abide by the current hygiene rules.
+We ask all visitors to the DPMA to observe the protective measures in the offices, in particular the obligation to wear a face mask, to keep a minimum distance of 1.5 metres from others and to abide by the current hygiene rules.